WCNC-TV: Group W era

 In August 1982, the station made another programming change, this time attracting considerable national attention: it dropped its low-rated early evening newscast.
 When it axed that program, it also decided to cease carrying the NBC Nightly News.
 This prompted NBC officials to shop the Nightly News to Charlotte's other stations, including WBTV.
 The station continued with its noon newscast, as well as short news capsules throughout the day and occasional news specials.
 Station officials blamed WPCQ-TV's signal, which—despite the power increase—was not strong enough to reach outer areas of the market that got better signals from WXII-TV in Winston-Salem, North Carolina, and WIS-TV in Columbia, South Carolina.
 John J. Spinola, the general manager of the station, admitted that he was "pretty well encircled by NBC affiliates".
+Additionally, channel 36's studios were 30 minutes from downtown Charlotte, hindering its ability to establish an identity.

 If this is Westinghouse's idea of how to run a television station, you wish they'd have stayed in the refrigerator business.